dartmouth-cs52/git-map/README.md

     br="branch"
 [branch]
-    autosetuprebase = always    # set rebase to be default for new branches [push]
+    autosetuprebase = always    # set rebase to be default for new branches
-    default = simple
 ```

-Setting up `git push` to use `simple` matching is very important.
-Otherwise it
-is easy, while you're force-pushing a feature branch, to also accidentally force
-push your master to the prod repo.
-See [here](http://stackoverflow.com/a/13148313)
-for a good explanation.

 ### Optional Cleaning up of local branch history
 You might want to consider cleaning up your local branch history.
 It's a good